itsthatguy/theme-itg-flat/README.md

 # Theme - itg.flat

-Note: Installation instruction pending addition to the sublime text package control.
+Note: Theme added to the official package control channel.
+Instructions to be added once the channel file is updated.

 ## Dark